 - On Windows, Temp is %LocalAppData%\GameMakerStudio2 and your build cache is %AppData%\GameMakerStudio2\Cache

 - On macOS, the Temp folder path is determined by the user and a randomly-generated value, so we can't document this as part of this guide.
-You will need to open Preferences after GMS2 has been installed and get the location from there.
-The build cache folder is /Users/[macOS username]/.config/GameMakerStudio2/Cache
+You will need to open Preferences after GameMaker has been installed and get the location from there.
+The build cache folder is /Users/[OS username]/.config/GameMakerStudio2/Cache

 Each user's own project save locations default to: